Docs · Implementation

 5. Validate, monitor, and iterate

-Once live, use the MSP-1 Validator (as it becomes available) and other tooling to:
+Use the MSP-1 Validator and other tooling to:

 • Check for missing or inconsistent fields.